How to get started with Bybit Options Trading

 There are three types of fees: trading, delivery and liquidation fees.

-Delivery Fee A delivery fee is charged if the option reaches its expiration and is exercised.
+Delivery fee A delivery fee is charged if the option reaches its expiration and is exercised.
 This fee only applies to options that finish "in-the-money" (ITM), meaning they expire at a profit for the buyer.
 For Bybit options, the delivery fee rate is 0.015%.
 Keep in mind that daily options do not incur a delivery fee, thus adding flexibility for short-term trades.

-Example: Suppose you hold a call option on BTC with a strike price of $45,000.
-If BTCâs index price at expiration is $46,000, this option finishes ITM, triggering a delivery fee.
+Example: Suppose you hold a call option on BTC with a strike price of $110,000 and a size of 0.3 BTC.
+If BTCâs index price at expiration is $111,000, this option finishes ITM, triggering a delivery fee of 2.07 USDT ($1,000 x 0.00015 x 0.3).
+The delivery fee for a single contract canât be higher than 12.5% of the optionâs value ($125).

-Example: If you are the seller of a call option and the BTC index price rises beyond your margin capacity, your position may be liquidated, and a liquidation fee will be deducted from your account balance.
+Example: If you are the seller of a call option and the BTC index price rises beyond your margin capacity, your position may be liquidated, and a 0.2% liquidation fee will be deducted from your account balance.

 One key difference between long and short options is in the maintenance margin.

-Long Options: No maintenance margin is required for long options.
+Long options: No maintenance margin is required for long options.
 As a buyer, your maximum loss is the premium youâve paid for the option, which gives you the right (but not the obligation) to exercise the option.

-Short Options: Maintenance margin is required for short options in order to cover potential losses if the option is exercised.
+Short options: Maintenance margin is required for short options in order to cover potential losses if the option is exercised.
 This margin generally occupies 10% to 15% of the underlying asset's value, ensuring that the seller can fulfill their obligation if the option moves against them.

 When you buy an option, your P&L depends upon the difference between the underlying assetâs market price and the optionâs strike price, minus any premium you paid for the option.